 New York Law School’s accelerated program takes the traditional curriculum and compresses it into a two-year span, while still allowing students to get the benefit of clinical and experiential learning along the way.
 The program focuses on key growth sectors of the City’s economy—including business and financial services; and government and public interest—so students receive the skills and training needed to enter the workforce at a competitive advantage.

-New York Law School will also guarantee postgraduate fellowships to all two-year honor students through partnerships with firms, companies, nonprofit organizations, and government agencies.
+New York Law School also guarantees postgraduate fellowships to all two-year honor students through partnerships with firms, companies, nonprofit organizations, and government agencies.